csuka/ansible_role_php_fpm/README.md

 Note that a pear package could require several system packages.
 This should be tested beforehand, the required system packages should be added via the `php_fpm_dependencies` variable.

 The temp directory for PHP pear has to be writeable, in some cases `/tmp` is not writeable.
-Set this with.
-Ansible creates the folder and sets its permissions for it.
+Set this with the following:

 ```yaml
 php_pear_tmp_dir: /root/.pecl_tmp
 ```

+Ansible creates the folder and sets permissions.

 ## Logrotate